Jonsy13/notes/networking/basic-networking.md

 **Some basic commands -**

-- To check network interfaces on a host machine - `ip link`
+- To check network interfaces on a host machine - `ip link` or `ifconfig`
 - To check IPs assigned to a machine - `ip addr`
 - To assign an IP to machine - `ip addr add`
 - To add a GateWay to a machine for reaching to a machine in a different network connected to same router - `ip addr add <IP> via <GateWay>`